We have been able to treat thousands of people with epilepsy. Here are just a few of their many stories.

 The seizures became more frequent and severe because the medications were no longer effective which restricted his world further.
 As an accountant, Bill was soon challenged with even the simplest tasks, such as reading.
 At age 61 he was forced to retire.

-Bill was then referred to the Seton Comprehensive Epilepsy Program at the Seton Healthcare Family.
+Bill was then referred to the Ascension Seton Comprehensive Epilepsy Program at Ascension Seton.
 The program is the only Level 4 Epilepsy Center in Central Texas providing comprehensive epilepsy care for adult patients with epilepsy.
 A Level 4 Epilepsy Center is based upon guidelines recommended by the National Association of Epilepsy Centers.

 After a series of tests and presenting Bill’s case to the entire epilepsy team, doctors determined that he was a candidate for newer laser technology: Visualase.
 Visualase uses a cutting-edge, minimally invasive surgical procedure called MRI-guided laser ablation.